Glossary

 A subarray is an array slice.
 A single-range subarray is defined by a domain range along each dimension.
 A multi-range subarray is defined by a multiple ranges per dimension.
 The resulting slice of a multi-range subarray is oriented by the cross-product of the ranges along all dimensions.
 Multi-range subarrays are applicable only to reads.
 Multi-range subarrays are applicable to both dense and sparse arrays.

-TileDB writes in immutable fragments, each of which is timestamped.
+TileDB writes in immutable , each of which is timestamped.
 It then offers a way to open the array at user-specified time stamps and, therefore, read views of the array at different times.

-TileDB retains the fragments after a consolidation process in order to continue to offer fine-grained time traveling.
+TileDB retains the after a process in order to continue to offer fine-grained .
 TileDB offers a vacuuming process that deletes the consolidated fragments in order to save space.

-Each data tile of a variable-sized attribute is always accompanied by an offset tile, which stores the starting byte position of every variable-sized value in the data tile.
+Each data tile of a variable-sized attribute is always accompanied by an offset tile, which stores the starting byte position of every variable-sized value in the .
 This allows TileDB to quickly locate the i-th cell value in a data tile in constant time.